PHOTO PARTY ENTERTAINMENT IDEAS

-This is a tried and true photo option for any occasion.
-Your guests step up to the camera, and typically three to four poses are taken back to back.
+- Photo booth: This is a tried and true photo vendor.
+Your guests step up to the camera, and typically 3-4 poses are taken back to back.
 Generally, there are two ways this is set up: enclosed in a booth or open air.
 If you choose the enclosed option, it provides a provide environment for your guests to be silly and not get embarrassed by their poses.
 One downfall is it limits the number of people that can fit in the picture.
 The open-air option can allow for large groups of people with varying backdrops.

-This is inspired by the wedding industry, but translates well to bar and bat mitzvahs.
+- Polaroid station – This is inspired by the wedding industry, but translates to bar and bat mitzvahs.
 All ages love the newly redesigned polaroid cameras.
 Set up a selfie station and have guests add their photos to a book or hang them on a board.
 Tip: be sure you have extra batteries, chargers, and film!

 Some Considerations For Your Photo Entertainment:

-One thing to watch out for is the printing time from your vendor.
-Some party pros will print the photos instantly so that the wait time is practically nothing, while others wait until the end of the event to print.
+- PRINTING TIMING: One thing to watch out for is the printing time from your vendor.
+Some vendors will print the photos instantly so that the wait time is practically nothing, while others wait until the end of the event to print.
 If your vendor waits until the end, there is a good chance your guests will leave without taking their photo, which somewhat defeats the purpose.
 Often this is not covered in the vendor’s contract, so be sure to ask!

-Read your contract carefully.
-Many party pros require a “vendor meal” which is a meal from the caterer at some point during the event.
+- VENDOR MEALS: Read your contract carefully.
+Many vendors require a “vendor meal” which is a meal from the caterer at some point during the event.
 While the cost of this is minimal, it’s important to understand if the meal is needed so that you can give the correct counts to your caterer.